anttiviljami/blog/content/posts/2020-04-24-the-consultants-are-going-crazy/index.md

 *"Now that we're all forced to work from home, will companies finally realize how much more efficient remote asynchronous work is? #COVID19"*

-He decides to get a head start on getting some work done by taking only a 25-minute lunch break and gets back to the bedroom to work on his JIRA story:
+He decides to get a head start on some work and takes only a 25-minute lunch break to get back to the bedroom to work on his JIRA story:

-*VIDCO-19: As a user I want a searchable list view of all products*
+*VIDCO-19: As a user I want to search for products by name*

-He works on a mock list view.
+He works on a list view.
 He feels productive.

 At **13:00** he receives a Slack message.
 A team member has sent him a Zoom link for a remote coffee break.